 Submission and Collection Notes

-Water samples are not routinely tested for Legionella spp.
-This test is available for investigations and/or outbreaks with a culture confirmed clinical case(s) of Legionella spp..
+This test is available for investigations and/or outbreaks with a confirmed clinical case(s) of Legionella spp.
 Record ‘Legionella’, on the line for ‘Test for Etiological Agent’.
-The laboratory should be contacted prior to submission of samples.
+The laboratory must be contacted prior to submission of samples.

 Preparation Prior to Transport

 Collect the water sample in PHOL water collection bottles.
-For potable water, collect one litre of water.
-Five standard PHOL water collection bottles filled to the fill line will satisfy this requirement.
-For non- potable waters, a single bottle of 200mL is sufficient.
+Collect two litres of water.
+Ten standard PHOL water collection bottles filled to the fill line will satisfy this requirement.
 Samples should be stored at refrigeration temperature (2 to 8°C) and shipped to the laboratory as soon as possible.

 For sampling, follow the instructions found in Public Health Inspector’s Guide to Environmental Microbiology Laboratory Testing.

-- Ship all foods in containers with hard walls and lids secured in the closed position.
+- Ship all water in containers with hard walls and lids secured in the closed position.

-- Shipping containers must be labelled with the submitting organization, unique identifier and contents e.g. FOOD SAMPLES on the outside of the container.
+- Shipping containers must be labelled with the submitting organization, unique identifier and contents e.g. WATER SAMPLES on the outside of the container.

 - DO NOT SHIP WITH CLINICAL SPECIMENS.
-Shipping containers used for food samples should be dedicated to food samples and not be used for other types of environmental samples.
+Shipping containers used for water samples should be dedicated to water samples and not be used for other types of environmental samples.

-- Submit all food samples to the laboratory as soon as possible.
+- Submit all water samples to the laboratory as soon as possible.

 Test Frequency and Turnaround Time (TAT)